Honours Programme Master

 - 5 EC interfaculty part

-For the interfaculty part, students have to choose one of two interfaculty courses:
+For the interfaculty part, students have to choose one of three interfaculty courses:

 - UD2010 (5 EC) – Critical Reflection on Technology.
 In this course you will learn to adopt a well-reasoned position on ethical and methodological issues.